Electrostatically-induced topological phase transitions in polyacetylene molecules: Equations of motion and solutions in the presence of a gate

-\end{widetext} An analog procedure applied to the field $\Delta(x)$ reduces, under the simplifying assumptions of a static field, to the energy-minimum condition $\frac{\delta H}{\delta \Delta(x)} = 0$, which yields the equation:
+An analog procedure applied to the field $\Delta(x)$ reduces, under the simplifying assumptions of a static field, to the energy-minimum condition $\frac{\delta H}{\delta \Delta(x)} = 0$, which yields the equation:

-where we have defined the parameter $\Delta_0=8 \alpha u_0=\frac{1}{\kappa \pi a}$.
-Together, Eqs. (\ref{eq:EOMphic})-(\ref{eq: EOM delta}) can be considered as a self-consistent system of equations where the configuration of the lattice degrees of freedom determine the electronic ones, and viceversa.
-Interestingly, in the framework of Abelian bosonization we can simply replace Eq. (\ref{eq: EOM delta}) into Eqs. (\ref{eq:EOMphic}) and (\ref{eq:EOMphis}), and reduce the system of coupled equations to: \begin{widetext}
+where we have defined the parameter $\Delta_0=8 \alpha_{e\text{-latt}} u_0=1/(\kappa \pi a)$.
+Together, Eqs. (\ref{eq:EOMs}) and(\ref{eq: EOM delta}) can be considered as a self-consistent system of equations where the configuration of the lattice degrees of freedom determine the electronic ones, and vice versa.
+Interestingly, in the framework of Abelian bosonization, we can simply substitute Eq. (\ref{eq: EOM delta}) into Eq. (\ref{eq:EOMs}), and reduce the system of coupled equations to:

-\end{widetext} where we have used the specific form of the potential Eq. (\ref{eq:gate}).
-Eqs. (\ref{eq:EOMphicDecoupled}) and (\ref{eq:EOMphisDecoupled}) determine the ground-state configurations of the fields $\phi_c(x)$ and $\phi_s(x)$, which are defined modulo $\pi/\sqrt{2}$.
-The effect of the gate voltage from Eq. (\ref{eq:gate}) is entirely captured by the right-hand side term in Eq. (\ref{eq:EOMphicDecoupled}), where the delta functions induce discontinuities in the first derivatives of the field $\phi_c(x)$ at the edges of the potential well.
-Then, the ground-state energy of the system can be computed by substituting the static saddle-point solutions into the classical limit of the Hamiltonian, derived from the full quantum Hamiltonian $H$ in Eq. (\ref{H}) by setting the canonically conjugate momentum terms $\Pi_c(x) =\Pi_s(x) = 0$, i.e., \begin{widetext}
+where we have used the explicit form of the potential in Eq. (\ref{eq:gate}) and introduced the notation $\bar{c}=s$ and $\bar{s}=c$.
+Equation (\ref{eq:EOMsDecoupled}) determine the ground-state configurations of the fields $\phi_\nu(x)$, which are defined modulo $\pi/\sqrt{2}$.
+The effect of the gate voltage from Eq. (\ref{eq:gate}) is entirely captured by the right-hand term in Eq. (\ref{eq:EOMsDecoupled}), where the Dirac delta functions induce discontinuities in the first derivatives of the field $\phi_c(x)$ at the edges of the potential well.
+Then, the ground-state energy of the system can be computed by substituting the static saddle-point solutions into the classical limit of the Hamiltonian, obtained by setting all terms involving the canonically conjugate momentum terms $\Pi_\nu(x) \to 0$ in the full quantum Hamiltonian $H$ in Eq. (\ref{eq:H}).
+Finally, we substract the constant contribution $E_0 = \left(-\frac{\Delta_0}{\pi a} + \frac{g_c+g_s}{2(\pi a)^2}\right) L$, formally divergent in the limit $L\rightarrow \infty$, arising from the uniform configurations of the fields $\phi_\nu(x)=\phi_\nu^{(0)}(x)$ [see Eqs. (\ref{eq:uniform})] which correspond to the ground state of the system in the absence of gate voltage.
+In this way, the ground state energy is defined as the energy \textit{on top} of $E_0$, and therefore is well-defined for the localized topological excitations we consider below.